tylerlong/sample-code-generator/samples.md

     },
     "withRecording": {
       "in": "query",
       "description": "**Deprecated**.
-Supported for compatibility reasons only. `true` if only recorded calls are returned.
-The default value is `false`.
-If both `withRecording` and `recordingType` are specified, `withRecording` is ignored", "required": false,
+Supported for compatibility reasons. `True` if only recorded calls are returned.
+If both `withRecording` and `recordingType` are specified, then `withRecording` is ignored", "default": false,
+      "required": false,
       "type": "boolean"
+    },
+    "recordingType": {
+      "in": "query",
+      "description": "Type of a call recording.
+If not specified, then calls without recordings are also returned", "type": "string",
+      "enum": [
+        "Automatic",
+        "OnDemand",
+        "All"
+      ]
     },
     "dateTo": {
       "in": "query",